jsalvasoler/jsalvasoler/README.md

    - Transformer classifier for predicting the gender of a word
    - Heuristics for the Weighted Editing S-Plex problem
    - k-Minimum Spanning Tree through MILP Optimization
-   - Vocabulary app for German learners
-   - Letterboxd user comparison dashboard
-   - Groups and projects optimizer
-   - A rudimentary Simplex implementation with Matlab

 <center>